 Photo: South Florida head coach Willie Taggart.

-Willie Taggart’s mind will be preoccupied finding a way for USF to steal a football victory from favored Michigan State when the Bulls' new head coach trots onto the field Saturday at Spartan Stadium.
+Willie Taggart’s mind will be preoccupied finding a way for USF to steal a football victory from favored Michigan State when the Bulls' new head coach trots onto the field Saturday at Spartan Stadium, but Taggart has looked forward to this particular road trip to hallowed ground since he was hired in December last year.

-Taggart understands the history of black athletes – including one such as Jimmy Raye, Sherman Lewis and Tyrone Willingham, who later went into coach.
+Taggart understands the history of black athletes and coaches blazing trails – including those such as Jimmy Raye, Sherman Lewis and Tyrone Willingham, who later went into coaching.
 They were recruited to Michigan State by Duffy Daugherty, the Spartans’ color-blind College Football Hall of Fame coach.

 Taggart, 37, is one of only 15 black head coaches in the Football Bowl Subdivision (formerly Division I-A).
 He is young enough that he wasn't yet born when College Football Hall of Famers Bubba Smith, George Webster and Gene Washington arrived in the mid-1960s from segregated high schools in the South to play alongside Raye as pioneers aboard Daugherty's Underground Railroad.